squarepupil/website-pages/src/pages/detailed.md

 ## History

+ABS

-++Our model has been around for 50 years, starting with Sudbury Valley School.
-The model has a long record of successful outcomes for their students.++
+Our model has been around for 50 years, starting with Sudbury Valley School.
+The model has a long record of successful outcomes for their students.

+BODY

 We model our school on Sudbury Valley School, established in 1968.
 They have had nearly 50 years to explore and understand this model.
 Their literature is